What Causes Back Pain?

 - Muscle strains or ligament sprains from lifting or twisting

-2. Disc-Related Issues (Herniated or Bulging Discs)
+2. Disc-Related Issues

-These issues are common in the lower back and may require a combination of manual therapy and guided exercise, which our Melbourne physiotherapists for back pain are highly experienced in managing.
+Most discs-related condition respond to a combination of manual therapy and guided exercise, which our Melbourne physiotherapists for back pain are highly experienced in managing.

 3. Spinal Conditions and Alignment Problems